openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   * Cryptographic Key Binding
   * Issuer key resolution
   * Issuer identification (as prerequisite for trust management)

-Mandatory to implement crypto suites are defined for all of the flows.

 Note that when OpenID4VP is used, the Wallet and the Verifier can either be remote or in-person.